-Maritime injury law is a unique area of law.
-Having a legal representative who exclusively practices maritime injury law representing claimants may have distinct advantages to an injured mariner.
+Maritime injury law is an incredibly unique area of legal practice.
+Having a legal representative with deep experience representing claimants in maritime injury cases can provide a number of distinct advantages to an injured mariner.
 With decades of combined experience in maritime injury law, the attorneys at Injury At Sea are highly knowledgeable of the claims adjustment practices of various insurance companies, the best strategies for handling claims agents, common approaches taken by employers boat owners, and preferred tactics for navigating the courts in which claims may be brought.

-An experienced maritime injury attorney often can assess the value of a case promptly based upon experience in similar settlements, judgments and verdicts.
-Claims agents, insurance companies and particular courts have track records that may be relevant to your case, and it is important that you hire an attorney with the institutional knowledge required to properly handle these entities in a way that will work to your benefit.
+An experienced maritime injury attorney can often promptly assess the value of a case based upon their experience in similar settlements, judgments, and verdicts.
+Claims agents, insurance companies, and particular courts have track records that may be relevant to your case, and it is important that you hire an attorney with the institutional knowledge required to properly handle these entities in a way that will work to your benefit.

-The best reason for hiring an attorney is a reasonable expectation that the benefits you ultimately will receive, including after payment of any contingency attorney's fee, will exceed what you would otherwise be able to obtain on your own.
-Of course, hiring an attorney does not guarantee anyone that this will be so in every case and situation, but retaining an experienced attorney should, in most circumstances, give you the results that fully justify retaining legal counsel.
+By hiring an experienced maritime attorney to represent you, you can reasonably expect that the the benefits you ultimately receive (including after payment of any contingency fee to your attorney) will exceed what you would otherwise be able to obtain on your own.
+Of course, hiring an attorney does not guarantee that this will be so in every case and situation, but retaining an experienced attorney should, in most circumstances, give you the results that fully justify retaining legal counsel.

-As maritime injury attorneys, we are often asked to provide an informal estimate, the “value” of a case, and how much time is required before settlement.
-We cannot, unless and until we are retained, advise any specific individual with respect to a specific case, but, informally, we are often able to provide a preliminary assessment of a potential case.
+As maritime injury attorneys, we are often asked to provide an informal estimate, the “value” of a case, and a rough timeline of when a settlement might be reached.
+Though we cannot (unless and until we are retained) advise any specific individual with respect to a specific case, we are often able to provide an informal preliminary assessment of a potential case.

-Over the nearly 50 years since Injury At Sea was founded, our firm has represented injured mariners in over 5,000 cases, in both State and Federal court, including cases taken all the way to the United States Supreme Court.
-We represent fishermen, factory trawler workers, crabbers, merchant mariners, ferry workers, passengers injured on cruise ships, cruise ship employees, recreational boaters and individuals in longshore situations.
-We have represented individuals around the world, from the United States and the greater North American continent to South America, Asia, Europe, Africa, Australia and the world.
+Over the nearly 50 years since Injury At Sea was founded, our firm has represented injured mariners in over 5,000 cases.
+We have pursued justice for our clients in State court, Federal court, and even the United States Supreme Court.
+Our clients have included fishermen, factory trawler workers, crabbers, merchant mariners, ferry workers, passengers injured on cruise ships, cruise ship employees, recreational boaters, and individuals in longshore situations.
+We have represented individuals around the world, from the United States and the greater North American continent to South America, Asia, Europe, Africa, and Australia.

-Please Note: What you can expect from an experienced maritime attorney as listed above applies only in situations where we have been retained, in writing, to represent an individual.
-Results in cases can differ dramatically, and the fact that a particular result was received in a specific case by a specific individual does not, in any way, guarantee that your case will be similar.
-The State of Washington does not recognize maritime law as a specialty area in the practice of law and does not require special certification to represent individuals in maritime matters.
-Please see our Disclaimer.
+Disclaimer: What you can expect from an experienced maritime attorney as listed above applies only in situations where we have been retained, in writing, to represent an individual.
+Results in cases can differ dramatically, and the fact that a particular result was received in a specific case by a specific individual does not, in any way, guarantee that you will receive the same result in your case.
+The state of Washington does not recognize maritime law as a specialty area in the practice of law and does not require special certification to represent individuals in maritime matters.